martignoni/moodlebox.net-old/content/help/download-the-disk-image.en.md

 ### In case of trouble

-Some users have experienced troubles when trying to download the image.
-In this case, you may try to use your command line interface to download the disk-image, for example with this command
+If you experience any trouble when downloading the disk image, use your command line interface, for example with this command

 `wget -c {{< ghrelease user="martignoni" repo="moodlebox" data="download_link" >}}`